 Apart from the criminal and civil consequences that a teenager and his or her parents may face, having a DUI conviction can seriously affect a person’s ability to get into college.
 Many colleges and universities run background checks on applicants, not just to determine character, but also to make housing considerations.
 Moreover, many apartments in college towns will not rent to individuals with a criminal history.

 While it is not impossible to get into college with a criminal conviction, it becomes substantially more difficult.
 Having a criminal conviction could even prevent an individual from receiving financial aid.
 Currently, the federal government, the largest provider of financial assistance for secondary education, does not offer financial aid in the form of grants and loans, to individuals with a criminal conviction.

 In addition, there are many professions that perform background checks that ultimately serve as a barrier to individuals with criminal convictions.
-For example, lawyers must past character and fitness to become an attorney.
-Having a criminal conviction, will make that process a bit more worrisome than it would have been.
+For example, lawyers must pass character and fitness to become an attorney.
+Having a criminal conviction will make that process a bit more worrisome than it would have been.

 For parents with their teenage children on their insurance plans, it is important to understand that many insurance companies will drop your insurance if you or your child obtains a DUI conviction.

 Moreover, when an individual attempts to purchase his or her own insurance, he or she may run into problems finding affordable insurance.
 Most insurance companies check an applicant’s driving record before approving an insurance plan.
 If a company finds that a person has a drunk driving history, it may deny coverage or charged extremely high premiums.

 Class A Traffic Infractions – Visit the official website of the State of Colorado for a full list of the penalties associated with each type of traffic offense that is charged as a Class A traffic infraction.
 The page includes the definitions of the criminal act, as well as the penalties.